 Kerti-Szigeti et al (2014) Synaptic GABAA receptor clustering without the γ2 subunit.
 Nat Methods 34 10219 PMID: 25080584

 Do you know of a great paper that uses DS2 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area